Skip to Main Content

 In addition, an effectively written methodology section should:

-• Introduce the overall methodological approach for investigating your research problem.
+• Re-introduce the overall methodological approach for investigating your research problem.
 Is your study qualitative or quantitative or a combination of both (mixed method)?
 Are you going to take a special approach, such as action research, or a more neutral stance?

 • Explain how you intend to analyze your results.
 Will you use statistical analysis?
 Will you use specific theoretical perspectives to help you analyze a text or explain observed behaviors?
 Describe how you plan to obtain an accurate assessment of relationships, patterns, trends, distributions, and possible contradictions found in the data.